Bedrock-OSS/bedrock-wiki-legacy/documentation/queries.md

 Formatted like: `structural_integrity = query.structural_integrity`.

-Used by boats and minecrafts for destroying it.
+Used by boats and minecarts for destroying it.
 It will decrease when attacking the entity and will recover with time.
 Probably unusable by anything other than boats and minecarts.

 # variable.attack_time